Chemical drain cleaners: Alkaline drain openers

 Because solid lye is hygroscopic, it is crucial that the solid granules of the cleaner are placed directly in proximity to the clog.
 Otherwise, the lye itself will absorb water and actually create a mass itself, exacerbating the clog issue.

 Liquid formulations of corrosive alkaline drain cleaners can contain sodium hypochlorite (bleach) and lye (sodium hydroxide or potassium hydroxide) in concentrations up to 50 percent.
-Other corrosive mixtures come as two-part cleaners that are mixed as they are poured in the drain opening.
-Inside the drain the two solutions react to release a gas, and surfactants trap the gas as dense foam.
-The intent of this foaming action is to coat the inside of the drain pipe to dislodge more of the substances that form the clog.
-Because liquid alkaline drain cleaners are essentially a base dissolved in water, this is denser than water and can sink to the source of the clog.
+Other corrosive mixtures come as two-part cleaners that are mixed as they are poured into the drain opening.
+Inside the drain, the two solutions react to release a gas, and surfactants trap the gas as dense foam.
+The intent of this foaming action is to coat the inside of the drainpipe to dislodge more of the substances that form the clog.
+Because liquid alkaline drain cleaners are essentially a base dissolved in water, they are denser than water and can sink to the source of the clog.

 Usage considerations

-Advantages of chemical drain cleaners include ready availability of some formulations through retailer stores and potential ease of use for removing soft hair and grease clogs that accumulate close to the drain openings.
+Advantages of chemical drain cleaners include the ready availability of some formulations through retail stores and potential ease of use for removing soft hair and grease clogs that accumulate close to the drain openings.

 Disadvantages of chemical drain cleaners include a lack of effectiveness for removing clogs far from the drain opening (for example, clogs that occur in toilets or in the main sewer drain), an inability to remove most solid obstructions, and the safety considerations outlined below.

-Strongly corrosive and acid drain cleaners are among the most hazardous household products available to the public.
-Chemical drain cleaners can cause strong reactions—sometimes explosively—with other chemicals that may have been used previously, which can result in serious injury to anyone in the vicinity.
+Strongly corrosive and acidic drain cleaners are among the most hazardous household products available to the public.
+Chemical drain cleaners can cause strong reactions—sometimes explosively—with other chemicals that may have been used previously, which can cause serious injury to anyone in the vicinity.
 In one such incident, a five-year-old boy was left scarred for life after an acidic drain cleaner leaked through his bedroom ceiling as he slept.

-Strong alkali drain cleaners are equally capable of causing rapid, severe burns.
-Such burns have been seen in the cases of a woman doused with concentrated lye in an attack.
+Strong alkali drain cleaners can cause rapid, severe burns.
+Such burns have been seen in a woman doused with concentrated lye in an attack.
 A small girl was also permanently disfigured by a common lye drain opener.

-Moreover, because the acidic or basic drain cleaners themselves are washed down the drain, this contributes to pollution in the water supply.
-Drain cleaners usually contain a strong base such as sodium hydroxide that decomposes hair and converts fats into water-soluble products.
+Because the acidic or basic drain cleaners themselves are washed down the drain, this contributes to pollution in the water supply.
+Drain cleaners usually contain a strong base, such as sodium hydroxide, that decomposes hair and converts fats into water-soluble products.
 The reaction is exothermic, releasing heat to soften the fats.
 Drain cleaners can also contain aluminum, which reacts with sodium hydroxide to produce bubbles of hydrogen gas that help to break up the clog.
-The pressure buildup by gas generation can cause weaker pipes to burst, and the heat generation can also soften plastic PVC pipes.
+The pressure buildup from gas generation can cause weaker pipes to burst, and the heat generation can also soften plastic PVC pipes.

 Plumbers must take special care to avoid injury when working on pipes which may contain corrosive drain cleaners, and may charge extra for such hazardous work.

-At times, individuals may deliberately or unknowingly mix two different types of drain cleaners, which can lead to even deadlier results from poisonous fumes.
+Individuals may deliberately or unknowingly mix two different drain cleaners, which can lead to even deadlier results from poisonous fumes.